ymadoff/ryba/flume/configure.coffee.md

 ## Configure

 *   `user` (object|string)
-    The Unix Flume login name or a user object (see Mecano User documentation).
+    The Unix Flume login name or a user object (see Nikita User documentation).
 *   `group` (object|string)
-    The Unix Flume group name or a group object (see Mecano Group documentation).
+    The Unix Flume group name or a group object (see Nikita Group documentation).

 Example: